 Adventurers love this challenge to see the alpenglow on the Matterhorn reflecting in the lake.
 There are usually some diehard photographers at the lake who have made the effort.
 Once you are up there at the lake it is one of the nicest walks in Zermatt in my opinion.

 - Hike Distance: The total distance from Riffelalp train station to Riffelsee via the Riffelseeweg is just 4.1km.
 You can then catch the Gornergratbahn back down to Zermatt.
 However, I suggest you continue hiking up to Gornergrat and keep exploring.
 My total loop was 20km from Riffelalp to Riffelsee to Gornergrat to Hohtalli to Zermatt.

-Hike Duration: From Riffelalp to Riffelsee you are expecting it to take about 1.5 hours.
+- Hike Duration: From Riffelalp to Riffelsee you are expecting it to take about 1.5 hours.

-Hike Difficulty: The hike difficulty for Riffelsee from Riffelalp was very low.
+- Hike Difficulty: The hike difficulty for Riffelsee from Riffelalp was very low.
 There was some incline but the path was always very clear and quite flat.
 Suitable for children.